cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 inclusion and include guards, we will can turn out attention to writing C programs.
 We will begin by writing a single-file C program to calculate the average of two integers.
-Our goal is to reproduce what we did with Repl.it and Compiler Explorer, but by using various command line tools on the `ecelinux` machines.
+Our goal is to reproduce what we did with Repl.it, but by using various command line tools on the `ecelinux` machines.
 Edit the `avg-sfile.c` code to include an appropriate implementation of the `avg` function.

     #include <stdio.h>